folatoye-ojo/docker-compose/README.md

 ------------------
 1. Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)

+1. In [Docker for Mac's advanced preferences](https://docs.docker.com/docker-for-mac/#advanced), increase the runtime memory from 2GB to at least 4GB.

 1. Add host file entries for `elasticsearch` and `tracking_web` in your `/etc/hosts` file.

     ```